suleyma-rz/spotify-playlists/README.md

 ## Objectives

 Create an app that lets you manage your playlists on Spotify.
-I'm working on this project trying to achieve the following functionlaities:
+I'm working on this project trying to achieve the following functionalities:

 * `Search and add` multiple songs to multiple playlists by text or txt file.
 * `Move songs` between playlists.